- Separation of public, court, and

 The Mark O. Hatfield U.S. Courthouse received the GSA National Design Award.

-Eric was the project’s Senior Designer while working at Boora Architecture.
+Eric was the project’s Senior Designer while employed at a previous firm.